Mutual recognition of a Sales Registration Certificate

 - Real Estate Agents Authority Licence: $1132.00 (inc. GST)

-What does the Open Polytechnic charge for their National Certificate in Real Estate (Salesperson) course?
+What does the Open Polytechnic charge for their New Zealand Certificate in Real Estate (Salesperson) course?

-The Open Polytechnic publishes the cost of their National Certificate (Salesperson) course on their website.
+The Open Polytechnic publishes the cost of their New Zealand Certificate (Salesperson) course on their website.
 View their prices.